 Low Carbon: Products with a Cradle to Gate Carbon footprint lower than 100kgCO2e/m3, excluding any sequestered carbon within the product (Note: This is currently a Timber Development UK definition, but UK Government is currently investigating a benchmark figure which will be adopted on completion).
 This can usually be demonstrated through an EPD for the product where the total of A1-A3 GWP emissions are lower than 100kgCO2e/m3.
 Many timber products will meet these criteria.

 Renewable Resource: A natural resource which will replenish to replace the portion depleted by usage and consumption, either through natural reproduction or other recurring processes in a finite amount of time in a human time scale.
 Responsibly sourced timber and timber based products can be considered a renewable resource.

-Appendix 1 contains a glossary of other common sustainability terms and definitions used in the construction sector to describe products and processes.
+TDUK’s Glossary contains common sustainability terms and definitions used in the construction sector to describe products and processes.
 If you come across a term that you do not understand, and can’t find it on this list, please contact the Timber Development UK Sustainability Director at email@example.com for clarification.